An introduction to water – How it affects espresso’s taste and the machine’s life

 Our number one recommendation to start your water journey is to buy bottled water.
 Bottled water is readily available in almost all areas of the country, and we recommend having it on hand before your machine arrives.

-There are a couple bottled water options that meet La Marzocco standards—Poland Springs (on the east coast) and Crystal Geyser (if it comes from Olancha or Mt.
-Shasta in CA, or Salem, SC – check the label) are great options, and we often recommend them in our Solutions Department.
+There are a couple bottled water options that meet La Marzocco standards—Poland Springs (on the east coast) and Crystal Geyser (if it is bottled in California or South Carolina – check the label) are great options, and we often recommend them in our Solutions Department.

 Reach out to us if you cannot find the approved bottled water options—we may have some advice for water mineral additives that will work with distilled water.